Updated on April 22nd, 2026 by Josh Arnold

 Business Overview

 Dream Office REIT is an open-ended Investment Trust that acquires and manages predominantly office properties in major urban areas throughout Canada, but primarily in downtown Toronto.
-The trust has a market capitalization of $1 billion at current market prices.
+The trust has a market capitalization of $233 million at current market prices.
 It is part of the Dream Unlimited family of real estate trusts, which also includes Dream Industrial REIT (DREUF).

-Dream Office has a high concentration in office space properties in Toronto specifically.
-Approximately 82% of its portfolio is in Toronto, and the remainder is spread across multiple markets.
+Dream Office concentrates heavily on office space properties in Toronto.
+Approximately 87% of its portfolio is in Toronto, and the remainder is spread across multiple markets.

-Toronto’s office space fundamentals are quite favorable, which is why Dream Office continues to concentrate its investments there.
+Toronto’s office space fundamentals are favorable, so Dream Office continues to concentrate its investments there.

 Source: Investor Presentation